NathanDomFlanagan/NathanDomFlanagan/README.md

 - 👋 Hi, I’m @NathanDomFlanagan
 - 🗿  I’m 22 years old and live in New Zealand
 - 👀 I’m interested in Technology, Gaming, Anime, Cybersecurity, and Art
-- 🐱‍👤 I’m a graduating student finishing my undergrad in the Bachelor of Computer and Information Sciences at AUT
+- 🐱‍👤 I’m a graduate who has completed an undergrad in the Bachelor of Computer and Information Sciences at AUT
 - 💻 I did a double major in both Software Development, and Networking & Cybersecurity

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=NathanDomFlanagan&layout=compact&theme=github_dark&hide_border=true)